laboon/ebook/text/40_unit_testing.md

 ### Ensuring that Tests are Testing What You Expect

 One of the simplest ways to do this is to first ensure that your tests fail!
-While we'll go into detail on a development strategy that always calls for tests to fail first in the chapter on TDD, a quick change to a test can often prove that it's not just passing all the time because you're mistakenly asserting that `true == true`, for example.
+While we'll go into detail on a development strategy that always calls for tests to fail first in the chapter on Test Driven Development, a quick change to a test can often prove that it's not just passing all the time because you're mistakenly asserting that `true == true`, for example.

 In the linked list equality test above, what could you change to ensure that your tests are testing what you think they are testing?